What is SalsHacks?

 A hackathon is an engaging, creative, and collaborative event where individuals and teams come together to address a specific theme or challenge through innovation and technology.
 Imagine it as a brainstorming sprint where programmers, designers, and entrepreneurs connect to transform ideas into reality, usually by developing software or hardware projects.
 However, it's not just for those who can code.
 If you're someone who doesn't know how to program, you're still an essential part of the hackathon.
 You can contribute by pitching your innovative ideas to the judges, bringing a unique perspective that could inspire the next big solution.

-Our hackathon runs for a dynamic and action-packed 8 hours, starting at 8:00 am and wrapping up by 4:00 pm.
+Our hackathon runs for a dynamic and action-packed several hours, starting in the morning and wrapping up by mid-afternoon.
 It's designed to be an inclusive and supportive environment where creativity flourishes, regardless of your technical background.
 To keep everyone fueled and energized throughout the day, we will provide food for all participants.

 Moreover, our hackathon is structured around a central theme, guiding participants toward addressing specific issues or opportunities through their projects.
 Whether you're here to code, design, or pitch, there's a place for your skills and ideas.